 Brick also hired Vault Hunters to settle some scores with tough rival bandits.

 As Roland hoped, the Slab air cavalry was invaluable in storming Control Core Angel.

-Brick and Mordecai later greatly helped in clearing a path toward the Warrior, though for a while they were thought to have been KIA.
+Brick and Mordecai later greatly helped in clearing a path toward the Warrior, though for a while they were thought to have been killed in action.

 Brick inside any sort of vehicle is comical, assuming he can even fit in in the first place.
 He’s really big.